Nasdanika/nasdanika.github.io/model/practices/junit/readme.md

 #### Test Generation - GenAI : Prompt

-GenAI is neither free not blazing fast.
+GenAI is neither free nor blazing fast.
 As such, this channel may implement:

 * Billing